Vincent Van Gogh | A Legacy of Light After Sadness

 He produced over 150 paintings during his stay at the hospital.
 When his brother and new wife gave birth to a son they named Vincent, he responded to the news with this piece: “Almond Blossoms”.

 One can trace the ups and downs of Van Gogh’s mental state in the paintings from that year.
 The asylum offered him a room to paint in, and his confidence fluctuated as he feared the return of his “attacks” and his active battles with his depression.
 At times, he didn’t paint at all, only to return with periods of high output where he worked on studies of other paintings, like this one of Millet’s.
-As he had only black and white prints that had been provided to him by his brother for inspiration, he devised his own color schemes, with radiant results.
+As he had only black and white prints that had been provided to him by his brother for inspiration, he devised his own color schemes, with radiant results to create the Siesta painting.

-His time at the asylum produced some of this most famous works.
+His time at the asylum produced some of this like the Starry Night painting seen in our Starry Night Mosaic Art Reproduction.
 Even with the periods of inactivity, he continued to observe, study, and gather his faculties for his next intense burst of creativity.
 His isolation was sometimes extreme, and he depended on his memory and the views from his iron-barred windows for inspiration.
 It was during one of his productive periods that The Starry Night was created.
 Although one is drawn to look at the stars that seem to spin in the depth of the cerulean night sky, the composition is anchored in the line of the city of Saint-Remy below.
 Van Gogh felt that he was tapping into the true appearance of nature, as a cypress tree twists and reaches upward, and the sky practically sings and hums with movement.

 In early 1890, Van Gogh left the asylum and moved to Auvers, north of Paris, where he lived under the care of a doctor.
 He continued to paint, completing a work almost every day.
 His works from this time showed renewed interest in expanding his craft.
 Featured prominently were the wheat fields and gardens around the quiet town.
 He felt that the large images of fields conveyed what he felt was “healthful and fortifying about the countryside”.